King Wu of Zhou: King of Predynastic Zhou

-Upon his succession, Fa worked with his father-in-law Jiang Ziya to accomplish an unfinished task: overthrowing the Shang dynasty.
-During the ninth year of his reign, Fa marched down the Yellow River to the Mengjin ford and met with more than 800 elders.
-He constructed an ancestral tablet with his father's posthumous name as King Wen and placed it on a chariot in the middle of the host; considering the timing unpropitious, though, he did not yet attack Shang.
-Around 1046 BC by current estimates, King Wu took advantage of Shang disunity to launch an attack along with many neighboring elders.
-The Battle of Muye destroyed Shang's forces and King Zhou set his palace on fire, dying within.
+Upon his succession as king of Predynastic Zhou, King Wu worked with his father-in-law Jiang Ziya to accomplish an unfinished task: overthrowing the Shang dynasty and its ruler, Di Xin, who was alleged to be a cruel and inept tyrant.
+He resided largely in the capital, Fengjing, and the royal center remained in Zhouyuan (周原) near Mount Qi.
+(Note: Neither Haojing nor Fengjing have been uncovered in archaeology; most Zhou artifacts are found in and around Mt.
+Qi.)
+During the ninth year of his reign, King Wu made a sacrifice at Bi (畢).
+He was assisted by Duke Dan of Zhou, the Duke of Bi, and the Duke of Shao in carrying out King Wen of Zhou's ambition.
+He marched down the Yellow River to the Mengjin ford and met with more than 800 elders.
+He constructed an ancestral tablet with his father's posthumous name and placed it on a chariot in the middle of the host; considering the timing unpropitious, though, he did not yet attack Shang, stating "You still do not know the Mandate of Heaven, it is not yet possible."